-After fitting new pads, Adjuster has to be turned clockwise three clicks to give the correct running clearance.
+After fitting new pads, Adjuster (thru shear adapter) has to be turned clockwise until the pads come into contact with the disc.
+Then turn back the adjuster three clicks to give the correct running clearance.

 Please refer to KB manual for the latest brake pad replacement procedure.